esfx/esfx/docs-sources/overwrite/threading-sleep.md

 ---
-uid: threading-sleep
+uid: '@esfx/threading-sleep!'
 ---

-Provides the @"threading-sleep.sleep" function which causes the current execution thread to sleep until the timeout expires.
+Provides the @"@esfx/threading-sleep!sleep:function(1)" function which causes the current execution thread to sleep until the timeout expires.

 # Overview